top of page

 When Genetic Testing is Useful

-Genetic testing isn't a magic bullet for all.
+Genetic testing isn't a magic bullet for everyone.
 It's vital to know when it can genuinely help.
 There are specific situations and genetic markers that can make a real difference in your treatment plan.

-CYP2D6 and ADHD Meds
+CYP2D6 and ADHD Medications

 • Metabolism Rate: Some people metabolize drugs too quickly, leading to less effectiveness.